lapin7/laprep/2016-02-06-Functional-Design.md

 ## **_Design thinking_**

-A formal method for practical creative problem resolution and solution generation with the intent of an improved future state, starting with a goal [a better future situation], instead of solving a specific problem. **Output**
+A formal method for practical creative problem resolution and solution generation with the intent of an improved future state, starting with a goal [a better future situation], instead of solving a specific problem.

+**Output**

 Goals

-4. **Solution Architecture**

-[Description: The Solution Architecture section should provide an overview of how the proposed design fits into the overall solution structure.
-This section should include any interactions or integrations with other solution processes or with other applications.
-This section should also include any solution configuration changes that will be required to develop and implement the proposed solution.]

-## **_Subsection Heading 2_**

-Subsection text

-**Paragraph Heading 7**

-Paragraph text